400 KMs. 3 Days. 1 Purpose.

 Why are we running?

-This project grew out of a belief that physical challenge can be used as a tool for something bigger — to support opportunity, protection, and hope for young people who deserve it.
+This project grew from a belief that physical challenge can be used as a tool for something bigger — to support opportunity, protection, and hope for young people who deserve it.

 Over 400km of trail running, this endeavour will push the team to our physical limits.
 When you’re tired, exposed to the elements, and reliant on others, what matters becomes very clear.

-Endurance has a way of stripping things back to it’s honest basics and can be used as a shared language, bonding us here in the UK with our friends over in Kenya.
+Endurance has a way of stripping things back to it’s honest basics and can be used as a shared language, bonding us here in the UK with our friends over in Kenya and across the globe.

 Who we’re supporting